mikeurnun/laravel-valet-dive/README.md

 # Quick dive into ["Laravel Valet"](https://laravel.com/docs/5.3/valet)
-Simple loan request page using VueJS
+Simple loan request page using VueJS.
+This repo consists of 2 parts:
+1. Laravel Valet environment
+2. <code>parkside</code> site directory

 ## Installation steps in Terminal
 #### This is least intrusive (i hope) to your local setup: